 The bearings aren’t completely sealed, meaning they are “shielded” from water and sand but not completely protected.
 That can come to a head if you haven’t been maintaining the reel diligently after each use.
 Rinse and oil it regularly to avoid any issues.

-What options should you look for when buying the best surf fishing reel out there?
+What options should you look for when buying a surf fishing reel?
 Let’s break down what to consider:

-- How much line do you need for the species you’re targeting?
+- How much line capacity do you need for the species you’re targeting?

 - How much do you want to spend?

 Targeting sea perch in the surf isn’t the same as targeting sharks or rays in the surf.
 If you’re going for smaller fish, a smaller reel that will hold 300 – 400 yards of 25lb braid should be fine.
 However, if you are targeting larger fish like sharks, you’ll want a minimum of 550 yards of 50lb braid.
 That will allow the fish to make several runs without spooling you.
 A five-foot-long blacktip reef shark can quickly run off with several hundred feet of line before tiring.
 If you aren’t set up for that, it can lead to a very bad day of saltwater fishing.

 Are you interested in buying the top-of-the-line premium reel, or are you looking for a budget-friendly model?
 Do your research of the model you are interested in and determine if it’s worth the asking price.
 Not all budget models are made equally, so sift through the reviews and decide for yourself the best route to take.
 If all else fails, your local tackle shop will help out.
 They won’t steer you wrong.

 Are you planning on using the reel every weekend, or far less often?
 The amount you plan on using the reel should also factor into the price you are willing to pay.
 If you only fish once every few months, why bother getting the premium reel?
 Pick up a budget-friendly reel and take care of it.
 Speaking of reel maintenance, that brings us to the next topic.